chasereckling/JunkDrawer/post-arch-install-notes.md

 # POST ARCH INSTALL NOTES

+## PREAMBLE
+for context i am using niri for WM and that's it so far so pretty bare bones... i know a lot of these things might be included with a full desktop env install but i like to keeps things minimal, only install what i need, and configure it myself so i know what i am working with ect.

 ## SET UP NetworkManager
 1. connect temporarily with iwd (basic default network service) so that you can download NetworkManager
 ```